Looking for an affordable family vacation or getaway?

 It IS possible to have a cheap family vacation in the Virginia Beach area and beyond.

 You just have to know where to get the discounts and coupon codes, the hidden free or inexpensive attractions, and the top restaurant and hotel deals.

 But who has time for that?

 I do!
-And I'll share them with you...
+And I'll share my secrets with you...

 Let's start with how to get in top attractions for less.
-For secrets of getting discount tickets, click on these links...
+For secrets of getting discount tickets (or getting in free), click on these links...

 ...just to name a few.
 Don't see the attraction you want on the list?
 Click here for my Attractions page.

 Keeping reading for travel, restaurant, and entertainment deals, kids eat free spots, and how to learn how to get the lowest gas price around.

 Visiting the attractions in Virginia Beach, Williamsburg, and beyond doesn't have to cost you an arm and a leg.
 Between gas, accommodations, eating out, and even airfare, travel has become expensive enough without throwing in high ticket or admission fees.
 So what can you do for fun that won't break the bank?